 Refunds are processed and generated based on the initial method of payment and only after the student has dropped or withdrawn from a course.
 If you have paid by credit card and are eligible for a refund because of overpayment, course cancellation, or withdrawal, you will receive a credit to the credit card used to make the initial payment.
-All other refunds are processed as checks and are mailed to the student’s attention at the official address on file with the Registrar's Office.
+All other refunds (excluding Parent PLUS loan refunds) are processed as checks and are mailed to the student’s attention at the official address on file with the Registrar's Office.

-Refund processing takes approximately four weeks.
+Note: Refund processing can take up to four weeks.